HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 A similar development could be observed with the [BitTorrent protocol](https://en.wikipedia.org/wiki/BitTorrent) used for P2P filesharing.
 Although there was much interest in shutting the network down by the entertainment industry, all attempts failed.
 Simon Morris wrote [a very interesting and insightful piece](https://medium.com/@simonhmorris/why-bittorrent-mattered-bittorrent-lessons-for-crypto-1-of-4-fa3c6fcef488) on the history of Bittorrent that is definitely worth a read.

-The two aforementioned reasons for using P2P networks to run public blockchains are compelling, and there are not many alternatives (if any), but distributed systems do come with a major trade-off.
+The two aforementioned reasons for using P2P networks to run public blockchains are compelling, and there are not many alternatives (if any), but distributed systems do come with a trade-off.
 While security benefits from the redundancy of many copies being maintained simultaneously, this comes at the cost of performance.
 In order to achieve a high level of decentralization the minimal requirements to run a node should not pose a high barrier to entry for any participant.
 This, in turn, means, that the least performant nodes (in terms of bandwidth and/or computational power) limit the network as a whole.

 ### Graph Construction

-graph structure/dynamicity: "We assume that the network can change the graph at varying rates to control the adversary’s ability to learn it.
-We consider two extremes on this spectrum: static graphs and dynamic graphs.
-In static graphs, the network never changes the graph, so the adversary learns it fully over time.
-In dynamic graphs, the graph is changed at a rate such that the adversary only knows its local neighborhood at any given point in time."
+To illustrate a distributed network we use a *graph*.
+This term sounds very simple at first but there is a bit more to it.
+The field of *graph theory* is a mathematical discipline studying the [different types of graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
+We touched on graph theory before in our article on [*Directed Acyclic Graphs*]({{ site.baseurl }}{% post_url /technology/expert/2022-01-05-a-relative-the-dag %}) or DAGs.
+There we talked about graphs in the context of data structures - namely how blocks can be interconnected at the application layer.
+Here the graph describes the connectivity between nodes at the network layer.

-Graph $G = (V, E)$ defined as set of vertices $V$ and edges $E$.
-Each edge has a time delay $d$
+++++ Graph-distributed-network

-Nodes are vertices and edges are peer connections.
+A graph \\(G = (V, E)\\) defined as set of vertices $V$ and edges $E$.
+Each edge connects two vertices and has a time delay $d$ it takes a message to travel along that path.
+The graph of a distributed network changes constantly.
+This happens when nodes go offline and their peers reconnect to different nodes, or when new nodes join the P2P network.
+The rate of change can vary, and this has implications on the privacy of each node.

-++++ Graph graphic
+There are two extremes when it comes to the dynamicity of the network graph.
+A fully static graph never changes, which means an adversary can learn the entire graph over time.
+This means he is in a good position to link IP addresses to public keys.

-similar to dag article. there it referred to data structure at application layer.
-Here it refers to network structure at network layer.
+A fully dynamic graph changes at a rate that prevents an adversary from learning the graph structure and in turn link IP addresses to public keys.
+He will only ever know his local graph environment.

-Not only does the consensus mechanism have to account for *node failures* and *network failures*, but so does the P2P network itself.
+When we talked about [distributed consensus]({{ site.baseurl }}{% post_url /technology/expert/2022-02-051-consensus-in-distributed-systems %}) we introduced two types of malfunctions at the network layer: *node failures* and *network failures*.
+Not only does the [consensus mechanism]({{ site.baseurl }}{% post_url /technology/expert/2022-02-050-consensus-mechanisms %}) have to account for *node failures* and *network failures*, but so does the P2P network itself.

 +++ node failure
 one sentence about node failures